chime/terraform-aws-alternat/README.md

     nat_gateway_id      = "nat-..."
   ```

-- As Public EIP could be critical as they may be used in allow lists, you could protect them from accidental deletion with boolean switch `prevent_destroy_eips` set to `true`.
+- If your EIPs are critical, for example if they have been allow listed by third parties, use `prevent_destroy_eips=true` to prevent accidental deletion.

 ## Contributing